russtoku/uipa/data/seed/Seeding.md

 $ python manage.py loaddata data/seed/2024-03-15-foilaw.json
 ```

-*NOTE:*

-> The Classifications data has been extracted from the Classifications field in
+> NOTE: The Classifications data has been extracted from the Classifications field in
 > the extract of public bodies from the production UIPA.org website on
 > 03/15/2024.
 See 2024-03-15-Hawaii_UIPA_Public_Bodies_All.csv.

-### First Test Load of Public Bodies
+### Load Public Bodies - Testing with a small batch

+> NOTE: Skip this section if you just want to load all of the public bodies.

-For the first time that you seed the database, you'll be using a very small
+If you are just getting started, it may be useful to try a very small subset of
-subset of data to see how things go.
+data to see how things go.

+#### Load the Category data

 - Run this command to load the category data that's needed to load the subset
   of public body data: